-Universal Credit will replace many existing benefits and provide both in and out of work support for people of working-age who make a claim.
+Universal Credit replaces many benefits and provides both in and out of work support for people of working age who make a claim.

-In Cornwall some people making new claims get Universal credit.
-In the coming months lots more will have their existing claims swapped to Universal Credit.
+In Cornwall most people making new benefit claims get Universal credit, and lots more will have their existing claims swapped to Universal Credit.
 Six benefits are included:

 - Housing Benefit

 - Jobseeker’s Allowance